eiriksm/fesk-rt/README.md

 ## Built with AI Assistance

-This project is crafted with help from AI collaborators while always remaining under human supervision.
-OpenAI's gpt-5-codex model assists with coding reviews and implementation planning, and Anthropic's Claude 3.5 Sonnet model provides complementary insights during those same review and planning sessions.
-Together they accelerate development without replacing the judgment of the humans who guide every change.
+This project is crafted with help from AI tools but steered with human supervision.
+OpenAI's gpt-5-codex model assists with code, code reviews and implementation planning, and Anthropic's Claude 3.5 Sonnet model has provided complementary insights during those same review and planning sessions.
+It's very, very far from a one shot prompt 😅